 Provide a forum and space for your colleagues to voice their views.
 Spend time discussing the outcomes of your cooperation with one another.
 Thus, you and your colleagues may get acquainted with one another’s perspectives.
 This is also a chance to express your gratitude to the staff.

 4. Keep an Open Mind

-Maintaining an open mind is not limited to encouraging everyone in the team to generate novel ideas.
+Maintaining an open mind is not limited to encouraging everyone on the team to generate novel ideas.
 There is something more critical, which is listening to the views of others.
 Create a collaborative work atmosphere in which workers are receptive to sharing and listening to the ideas, recommendations, critiques, and concerns of one another.
-This results in faster problem solving, improved collaboration, more trust, and, most significantly, increased team productivity.
+This results in faster problem-solving, improved collaboration, more trust, and, most significantly, increased team productivity.